2016 – 2017 Executive Committee

 Laurene Mascola, MD, MPH—EIS ‘82 (2015-2018)

-Laurene serves as the Chief of Acute Communicable Disease Control at the Los Angeles County Department of Public Health.
+Before recently retiring, Laurene served as the Chief of Acute Communicable Disease Control at the Los Angeles County Department of Public Health.
 As an EIS Officer, she split her time between the Division of STD Prevention and a field assignment in L.A.
 County, working on issues ranging from congenital syphilis to Listeriosis.
 She liked the field so much, she decided to stay.
-Lauren has served the L.A.
-County Department of Public Health for over 30 years now and loves to talk to EIS Officers about field opportunities.
+Laurene served the L.A.
+County Department of Public Health for over 30 years and loves to talk to EIS Officers about field opportunities.

 Immediate Past President